-Healthcare Plan for a Pupil with Medical Needs (Appendix 3)
+Healthcare Plan for a Pupil with Medical

+Needs (Appendix 3)

-Details of Child and Condition Name of child: Date of birth: Class/Form: Add photo here Medical Diagnosis/Condition: Triggers: Signs/Symptoms: Treatments: Llas the Devental Consent Form been completed?
-Has the Parental Consent Form been completed?
-(Medication cannot be administered without parental l approval) Yes/No Approval) Review Date: Yes/Ivo (Medication cannot be administered without parental Date: Medication Needs of Child • • Yes/Ivo (Medication cannot be administered without parental Date: • • Yes/Ivo (Medication cannot be administered without parental Date: Medication Needs of Child • • Yes/Ivo (Medication cannot be administered without parental Date: Medication Needs of Child Medication: • • Yes/Ivo (Medication cannot be administered without parental Date: Medication Needs of Child Medication: Dose: Specify if any other treatments are required: Review Date: (Medication cannot be administered without parental Date: Medication Needs of Child Medication: Dose: Review Date: (Medication cannot be administered without parental Date: Medication Needs of Child Medication: Dose: Specify if any other treatments are required: Review Date: (Medication cannot be administered without parental Date: Medication Needs of Child Medication: Dose: Specify if any other treatments are required: Can the pupil self-manage his/her medication?
-Yes/No If Indicate the level of support needed, including in Review Date: Yes, specify the arrangeme nts in place to monitor this: (Medication cannot be administered without parental Date: Medication Needs of Child Medication: Dose: Specify if any other treatments are required: Can the pupil self-manage his/her medication?
-Yes/No If Review Date: Yes, specify the arrangeme nts in place to monitor this: (Medication cannot be administered without parental Date: Medication Needs of Child Medication: Dose: Specify if any other treatments are required: Can the pupil self-manage his/her medication?
-Yes/No If Indicate the level of support needed, including in Review Date: Yes, specify the arrangeme nts in place to monitor this:
+Details of Child and Condition Name of child: Date of birth: Class/Form: Add photo here Medical Diagnosis/Condition: Triggers: Signs/Symptoms: Treatments: Has the Parental Consent Form been completed?
+(Medication cannot be administered without parental approval) Yes/No Yes/No (Medication cannot be administered without parental approval) Yes/No (Medication cannot be administered without parental approval)Date:Review Date: Yes/No (Medication cannot be administered without parental approval) Date: Review Date: Medication Needs of Child Vertex (Medication Needs of Child) Yes/No (Medication cannot be administered without parental approval) Date: Review Date: Medication Needs of Child Medication: Yes/No (Medication cannot be administered without parental approval) Date: Review Date: Medication Needs of Child Image: Child Medication: Image: Child Dose: Image: Child Yes/No (Medication cannot be administered without parental approval) Date: Review Date: Medication Needs of Child Image: Child Medication: Image: Child Dose: Image: Child (Medication cannot be administered without parental approval) Date: Review Date: Medication Needs of Child Image: Child Medication: Image: Child Dose: Image: Child Specify if any other treatments are required: Image: Child (Medication cannot be administered without parental approval) Date: Review Date: Medication Needs of Child Image: Child Medication: Image: Child Dose: Image: Child Specify if any other treatments are required: Image: Child ents in place to monitor this:

-Known side-effects of medication: Storage requirements: What facilities and equipment are required? (such as changing table or hoist) What testing is needed? (such as blood glucose levels): Is access to food and drink necessary? (where used to manage the condition): Yes/No Describe what food and drink needs to be accessed Identify any dietary requirements: Identify any environmental considerations (such as crowded corridors, travel time between lessons): Action to be taken in an emergency (If one exists, attach an emergency healthcare plan prepared by the child's lead clinician): Staff Providing Support Give the names of staff members providing support (State if different for off-site activities): Describe what this role entails: Have members of staff received training?
-Yes/No (details of training should be recorded on the Individual Staff Training Record, Appendix 4) Where the parent or child have raised confidentiality issues, specify the designated individuals who are to be entrusted with information about the child's condition:
+Known side-effects of medication:

+Storage requirements:

+What facilities and equipment are required? (such as changing table or hoist)

+What testing is needed? (such as blood glucose levels):

+Is access to food and drink necessary? (where used to manage the condition): Yes/No Describe what food and drink needs to be accessed

+Identify any dietary requirements:

+Identify any environmental considerations (such as crowded corridors, travel time between lessons):

+Action to be taken in an emergency (If one exists, attach an emergency healthcare plan prepared by the child's lead clinician):

+Staff Providing Support

+Give the names of staff members providing support (State if different for off-site activities):

+Describe what this role entails:

+Have members of staff received training?
+Yes/No

+(details of training should be recorded on the Individual Staff Training Record, Appendix 4)

+Where the parent or child have raised confidentiality issues, specify the designated individuals who are to be entrusted with information about the child's condition:

 Detail the contingency arrangements in the event that members of staff are absent:

-Indicate the persons (or groups of staff) in school we the support required: ho need to be aware of the child's condition and
+Indicate the persons (or groups of staff) in school v who need to be aware of the child's condition and

+the support required:

 Other Requirements

-Detail any specific support for the pupil's educational (for example, how absences will be managed; requirer periods; additional support in catching up with lessons or continuous continuo nents for extra time to complete exams; use of rest
+Detail any specific support for the pupil's educationa

+(for example, how absences will be managed; require

+periods; additional support in catching up with lessons or counselling sessions)

 Emergency Contacts

-Family Contact 1 Family Contact 1
+Family Contact 1 amily Contact 1 Family Contact 1

-Name: Name:
+Name Name

+Name

-Telephone Work Telephone Work:
+Telephone Telephone

+Work Work

 Home: Home:

-Mobile Mobile:
+Mobile: Mobile:

 Relationship: Relationship:

 Clinic or Hospital Contact GP

+Name

-Name: Name:
+ame: Name:

+elephone: Telephone:

-Telephone: Work Telephone: Work:
+Telephone: Work : Work

 Signatures

 Signed Signed

+(Hoodtoophor) (Madiantian Coordinator)

-(Headteacher) (Medication Coordinator)
+(Medication Coordinator)